The Effects of Alcohol on Your Body

-The right amount of alcohol may be good for the heart.
+The right amount of alcohol may be good for you heart.
 But drinking too much on any one occasion — or too much over time — damages it.
-Long-term, overdrinking can contribute to an irregular heart beat and high blood pressure and increase your risk of stroke.
+Long-term, overdrinking can contribute to an irregular heartbeat and high blood pressure and increase your risk of stroke.

-About 20 percent of over drinkers develop “fatty liver,” which tends to be invisible but moves on to more serious problems if you continue overdrinking.
+About 20 percent of people who drink too much develop “fatty liver,” which tends to be invisible but leads to more serious problems if you continue overdrinking.
 “Alcoholic hepatitis” is an inflamed liver.
 You might vomit, lose your appetite, and have stomach pain and jaundice.
-About half of the people with severe cases die of it.
+About half of the people with severe cases die from it.

 Cirrhosis affects 10 to 15 percent of long-term serious drinkers, probably because of a genetic vulnerability.
-Your normal tissue is scarred, and the effects can’t be reversed.
+Your normal tissue is scarred, and you can’t reverse the effects.

-Although most drinkers know they’re risking liver damage, they may not realize that the effects of alcohol on the body include a greater risk of several cancers.
-Mouth, esophagus, throat, breast, and liver cancer are all more common among heavy drinkers, according to the NIA AA.
+Although most drinkers know they’re risking liver damage, they may not realize that the effects of alcohol on their bodies include a greater risk of several cancers.
+Mouth, esophagus, throat, breast, and liver cancer are all more common among heavy drinkers, According to the NIA AA.

 A binge night makes you more vulnerable to infection, up to 24 hours after you were drunk.
 The protective white blood cells in your body don’t attack bacteria the way they should.
 Over time, chronic drinkers tend to catch pneumonia and tuberculosis more often than non-drinkers.

 Regular binges may damage the parts of your brain that make you a responsible person — the executive functions.

 “Abstaining from alcohol over several months to a year may allow structural brain changes to partially correct,” a NIAAA says.
 “Abstinence also can help reverse negative effects on thinking skills, including problem solving, memory, and attention.”